Better Cotton Platform

 1.3.
 BCP Access is limited to 2 BCP Users.

 1.5.
 By applying for BCP Access, you accept that company names, contact names and email addresses may be shared within the BCP.
 For more information, please see the BCI Data Protection Policy.
 BCI also makes publicly available a list of supply chain companies with BCP Accounts.
-If a company does not want to appear on that list, they are requested to say so in the application form.
-Even if a company is excluded from the public list, they will be visible in the BCP, to other companies with BCP Access.
+If a company does not want to appear on that list, it is requested to say so in the application form.
+Even if a company is excluded from the public list, it will be visible in the BCP, to other companies with BCP Access.

 2. Application Process